ARDHENDU1234/Tic-Tac-Toe/README.md

-# TicTacToe-game
+## Tic Tac Toe Game

+### Overview
 Welcome to my Tic Tac Toe game project!
-This simple yet fun game is built using HTML, CSS, and JavaScript (ES6) and serves as an excellent showcase of my web development skills and DOM manipulation expertise.
+This engaging and interactive game is crafted using HTML, CSS, and JavaScript (ES6), showcasing my web development skills and expertise in DOM manipulation.
+It's a classic game that offers a fun and competitive experience right in your browser.

-## Play the Game

-🔗 Play Tic Tac Toe - https://tic-tac-toe-himanshu.netlify.app/

-## Features
+### Features

-- Play Tic Tac Toe with a friend in your browser.
+- **Multiplayer Gameplay**: Challenge a friend and enjoy a game of Tic Tac Toe directly in your browser.
-- Interactive and responsive user interface.
+- **Interactive User Interface**: An intuitive and responsive design enhances the user experience.
-- Built using modern web development technologies.
+- **Modern Web Technologies**: Built with HTML, CSS, and JavaScript (ES6) to ensure a robust and efficient application.
-- An enjoyable way to pass the time and challenge your friends!
+- **Fun and Engaging**: A delightful way to pass the time and test your strategic thinking against friends.

+### Demo
+Play the game live [here](https://tic-tac-toe-ardhendu-shekhar.vercel.app/).